OpenZeppelin/openzeppelin-sdk/packages/docs/docs/website/versioned_docs/version-2.4.0/first.md

 zos init
 ```

-The CLI will prompt you to choose a project name and version, defaulting to the ones from the `package.json`, and then set up a few files and folders for running your ZeppelinOS project.
+The CLI will prompt you to choose a project name and version, defaulting to the ones from the `package.json`, and then it will set up a few files and folders for running your ZeppelinOS project.

 We are now ready to begin coding.